Numbers 3 – The Census of the Levites

 a.
 Now these are the records of Aaron and Moses: Now, the census of the tribes of Israel will record the tribe and family of Aaron and Moses.
 This was done as Israel was still at Mount Sinai.

 i.
 Adam Clarke noted that Moses did not appoint his sons to leadership in Israel: “Moses passes by his own family, or immediate descendants; he gave no rank or privilege to them during his life, and left nothing to them at his death.
 They became incorporated with the Levites, from or amongst whom they are never distinguished.”

 i.
 The death of Nadab and Abihu is referred to at least five times in Leviticus and Numbers.
-This repetition shows that God did not want the event forgotten, or the lessons it teaches to be neglected.
+This repetition teaches that God did not want the event forgotten, or the lessons it taught to be neglected.

 ii.
 “Seemingly the most common reports of failure we hear of God’s ministers in our own day are of their malfeasance, indolence, greed, lust, and abuse of power.
 Tragically the lessons of the past are forgotten with frightful ease.
 The spiritual descendants of Nadab and Abihu continue to occupy the ranks of the ‘ministers’ of God.”
 (Allen)

 c.
 Eleazar, and Ithamar: Therefore, the third and fourth-born sons of Aaron (Eleazar, and Ithamar) inherited the priesthood, and passed it down to their sons after them.

 d.
 The sons of Aaron, the anointed priests, whom he consecrated to minister as priests: It is important to realize that the priests were only one small family among the Levites.
 To be a priest and to be a Levite were not the same thing at all.
 Only those who were descendants of Aaron could be priests.

 2. (5-10) The Levites: Their role in relation to Aaron.